DidactHQ/didact-docs/docs/core-concepts/architecture/flow-library.md

 ---
 title: Flow Library
 description: The Flow Library is the dotnet class library project where you define your Flows.
-This is the only application within the Didact platform that you are meant to heavily modify.
+Your Flow Library contains your Flow source code, Flow dependencies, and gets loaded into Didact Engine as a runtime plugin.
 ---

 # Flow Library